 Release Date: April 3, 2018

-My Thoughts: I loved Cold Mountain and I enjoy Frazier’s writing style, complex characters, and historical renderings, so I’m always willing to give any book of his a chance.
+My Thoughts: I loved Cold Mountain, so I’m always willing to give any book of his a chance.

 Synopsis: With her marriage prospects limited, teenage Varina Howell agrees to wed the much-older widower Jefferson Davis, with whom she expects a life of security as a Mississippi landowner.
 He instead pursues a career in politics and is eventually appointed president of the Confederacy, placing Varina at the white-hot center of one of the darkest moments in American history—culpable regardless of her intentions.
 The Confederacy falling, her marriage in tatters, and the country divided, Varina and her children escape Richmond and travel south on their own, now fugitives with “bounties on their heads, an entire nation in pursuit.”

 My Thoughts: I hope this holds my interest longer than Six of Crows, to which this is being compared.
 (I know this an unpopular opinion, but I simply couldn’t get mentally invested into Six of Crows – sorry! :()